hoseinlook/telegram-anonymous-bot/README.md

 + tor
 + mysql
 + phpmyadmin
++ sqlpad

 # deploy with docker
 ```bash
 docker-compose up -d
 ```
-phpmyadmin default port is 81 you can change it in .env
+phpmyadmin default port is 81 you can change it in .env sqlpad default port is 3000 .